Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Nonlinear Bloch modes

-The steady state response for a 1-ring CROW has been shown to exhibit transmission bistability \cite{fraile} and multi-stability has been reported for the $N$-ring system \cite{dumeige}.
+The steady state response for a 1-ring CROW has been shown to exhibit transmission bistability {\cite{fraile91}} and multi-stability has been reported for the $N$-ring system \cite{dumeige}.
 Even for an isolated resonator, the micro-ring will display a Ikeda-type instability \cite{ikeda} and behave as a chaotic oscillator \cite{prol}.
-The CROW can be described as a coupled array of such oscillators and, not surprisingly, the numerical simulations often show a chaotic response when the system is driven to highly nonlinear regimes.
-Therefore, we will restrict our analyses to a tightly coupled micro-ring chains, $\theta \to 1$, where signal transmission across resonator stages is large and, thus, stable (nonlinear) propagation effects can be efficiently addressed.
-Regarding the transverse instabilities of the type described in \cite{newell}, we have already assumed that the size of the micro-rings is too small for these to be of any relevance when neglecting material or waveguide dispersion.
+The CROW can be described as a coupled array of such oscillators and, not surprisingly, the numerical simulations often show a chaotic response when the system is driven into highly nonlinear regimes.
+Therefore, we will restrict our analyses to tightly coupled micro-ring chains, $\theta \to 1$, where signal transmission across resonator stages is large and, thus, stable (nonlinear) propagation effects can be efficiently addressed.
+Regarding the transverse instabilities of the type described in \cite{newell}, we have already assumed that the sizes of the micro-rings are too small for these to be of any relevance when neglecting material and waveguide dispersion.

-Signal propagation in the CROW can be analyzed drawing a discrete Floquet-Bloch theory for the CROW model \eqref{eq:modelo} analogue to that of continuous periodic systems \cite{kivshar}.
-For an infinite chain, we consider steady-state solutions for the complex envelopes of the type
+Signal propagation in the CROW can be analysed drawing a discrete analogue of the Floquet-Bloch theory for continuous periodic systems \cite{kivshar}.
+For an infinite chain, we consider steady-state solutions of the type

-characterized by the mode wave-number $Q$.
-For the linear case, we set $\Gamma=0$ in Eqs. \eqref{eq:modelo} and obtain the linear dispersion relation
+characterised by the mode wave-number $Q$.
+For the linear case, we set $\Gamma=0$ in Eqs. (\ref{eq:modelo}) and obtain the the well-known \cite{melloni} linear dispersion relation